alexander-schreiner/alexander-schreiner.github.io/_posts/2021-08-06-storing-credentials-the-right-way-in-php.md

 This piece of code is best placed in the bootstrapping of your application, since you will most likely require values from .env in every single request.
 Depending on your php application, there might be some standard way to this.

-After loading your .env variables you may simply use them:
+After loading your .env variables, you may simply use them:

 ```php
 $someThing = $_ENV['SOME_KEY'];